Peter Lougheed: Federal-provincial relations

 In late 1973, intergovernmental tensions were further inflamed in the wake of the oil crisis and the Trudeau government's export tax on Alberta oil.
 Lougheed publicly described the export tax as the most discriminatory action in Canadian history.
 Trudeau's actions further reinforced Lougheed's position that Alberta would only support Constitutional changes on the condition that provincial jurisdiction over resources was maintained.
 At the 1975 First Ministers' conference, Trudeau discussed reopening constitutional discussions which were limited to patriation exclusively.
 While all Premiers agreed patriation was desirable, Lougheed led the Premiers in demanding a general review of the distribution of powers, control of resources, and duplication of programs.
 Trudeau followed up the 1975 conference by submitting to each province a draft proclamation which provided three options, simple patriation, patriation with the Victoria Charter amending formula, and patriation with an updated Victoria Charter.
 Lougheed rejected the proposal and found an ally with Bourassa who submitted his own list of constitutional demands which expanded provincial jurisdiction.
 In 1978, Lougheed's government formally outlined the province's position in the paper Harmony in Diversity: A New Federalism for Canada which included the requirement for federal-provincial division of power to be protected by an amending formula which requires the consent of the provinces whose rights are subject to change.
+In October 1980, when Trudeau dismissed the threat of Alberta separatism as a bargaining tool from Western Canadians premiers, Lougheed agreed with him by telling Don Newman that no one in Western Canada wants to separate and they "a part of the mainstream of Canadian life".